trampgeek/moodle-qtype_coderunner/docs/index.md

 questions.

 #### Serialisation
-The serialisation is simply the raw text that the Ace editor is displaying.
+The serialisation is simply the raw program-code text that the Ace editor is displaying in syntax-coloured form.

 #### UI parameters
 Mostly the default configuration options will be used but a few